 How to Maximize Your Time & Money if Staying at Stoke All-Inclusive Camping

 But don’t linger at the Stoke campground for too long.
-The actual Oktoberfest is what you came to Munich for, so go start making your way over there for a day session when seats are easier to come by.
-Eat some lunch too.
-After your fill of liters in the Oktoberfest beer halls, come back to the campsite to party more, take advantage of those unlimited free beers, and take a spin at the wheel of misfortune.
+The actual Oktoberfest is what you came to Munich for, so go start making your way over there for a day session when seats are easier to come by and lunch specials are on offer.
+Then after your fill of liters in the Oktoberfest beer halls, come back to the campsite to party more, take advantage of those unlimited free beers, and take a spin at the wheel of misfortune.

 Check out Stoke’s Oktoberfest page – Stoke Travel Oktoberfest Packages – for full details and to check if they still have availability.